hardlyneutral/buddypress-registration-groups/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.0.3 =
+* Tested plugin as functional with WordPress 4.2.2 and BuddyPress 2.3.1.
+Safe to upgrade.

 = 1.0.2 =
 * Bug fix for CSS display issue.
 Tested plugin as functional with WordPress 4.1.1 and BuddyPress 2.2.2.1.
 Safe to upgrade.